 Gasoline engines typically can go much longer on mileage before requiring flywheel replacement, but results can vary depending on use.
 Worst-case scenario, failure to replace a bad flywheel can result in damage to the bellhousing and parts of the transmission, so it is best to stop driving if you suspect a flywheel issue until you can diagnose and repair it.
 After replacement, proper adaptation and recalibration of the clutches are required for the best performance and return of smooth shifting.

 Mechatronic Unit Failure

 Although it's not a widespread issue, the most serious and typically most expensive problem that can arise on a DSG transmission is a failure of the Mechatronic unit itself.
 Failures can result in a number of issues, ranging from hard or jerky shifting, failure to shift or engage from a stop, or complete and total transmission malfunction.
 In this instance, the transmission goes into a 'limp mode' with a limited number of gears available for use, or it may completely disengage the clutches to avoid damage, even while driving.
 Proper diagnosis with an electronic scan tool is the best and most accurate way to begin the process of determining if there is a Mechatronic fault.
 Even in the instance of total Mechatronic failure, the physical transmission itself, such as the gears, clutches, and differential, is typically not damaged in any way.

-Unfortunately, both the flywheel failure and Mechatronic failure can result in a DSG transmission which does not shift gears or shift properly, so it can be difficult to determine which issue you're dealing with if it is an intermittent problem.
-Neither a flywheel replacement or a Mechatronic unit replacement is an inexpensive fix, so be sure to diagnose properly before replacing either part.
+Unfortunately, both the flywheel failure and Mechatronic failure can result in a DSG transmission that does not shift gears or shift properly, so it can be difficult to determine which issue you're dealing with if it is an intermittent problem.
+Neither a flywheel replacement nor a Mechatronic unit replacement is an inexpensive fix, so be sure to diagnose properly before replacing either part.